Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-The same year saw the first peace offer of the Kingdom of Spain, but it did not bring any results.
-In contrast, the peace negotiations of the Ottomans with Venice were concluded positively and the Holy Alliance was effectively ended as a result of the agreement signed between the parties on March 7, 1573.
-With Venice's withdrawal from the war, the Ottoman Empire and the Spanish Empire were left alone in the struggle.
-Indeed, in the summer of 1573, while the Ottoman navy under the command of Piyale Pasha and Kapudan Pasha Kılıç Ali Pasha targeted the Apulia lands of the Kingdom of Naples, which was affiliated with Spain, the Spanish navy under the command of Juan de Austria took advantage of this and targeted the city of Tunis (which had been annexed to the Ottoman lands in 1569) and captured it on October 10, 1573.
+That year, the Kingdom of Spain made the first offer of peace, but it brought no results.
+By contrast, peace negotiations between the Ottomans and Venice were concluded positively; the Holy Alliance was effectively ended as a result of an agreement signed between the parties on 7 March 1573.
+Following Venice's withdrawal from the war, the Ottoman Empire and the Spanish Empire were alone in their struggle.
+During the summer of 1573, the Ottoman Navy under the command of Piyale Pasha and Kapudan Pasha Kılıç Ali Pasha targeted the Apulia lands of the Kingdom of Naples, which was affiliated with Spain; at the same time, the Spanish Navy under the command of Juan de Austria took advantage of this attack and targeted the city of Tunis (which had been annexed to the Ottoman lands in 1569), capturing it on 10 October 1573.